-Aaron is a lifelong democrat, HIV/AIDS advocate, public speaker, author, and activist of many political and philanthropic causes.
+Aaron is an HIV/AIDS advocate, public speaker, author, and television personality.
 He is heavily involved with causes and issues concerning women, children, animals, the environment, reducing gun violence, and issues pertaining to the rights of the LGBTQ+ community.
 When not in school, Aaron works for The U.S. Census Bureau.

 The Gay & Lesbian Victory Fund

 Performing in HBO's From Broadway with Love: A Benefit Concert for Sandy Hook

 Aaron is currently a Political Science major at NOVA Southeastern University in Fort Lauderdale, Florida, where he is finishing the last year of his B.A., as he plans to attend law school in the Fall of 2021 at Shepard Broad College of Law.

 Additionally, he is a member of The National Honors Society and Collegiate Scholars.
 He is also enrolled in the Dual Admissions Program at NOVA Southeastern University.
 Aaron has also received his Associates Degree in Music Theatre in 2012 from The American Musical & Dramatic Academy in New York City, New York.